 SECM70 units are shipped without application software installed.
-The customer is responsible for programming both microcontrollers with application software.
-The unit will program at 250k baud from the factory and does not require bootstrap mode.
+The customer is responsible for programming the microcontroller with application software.
+The unit will program at 250k baud on CAN 1 and 500k baud on CAN 2 from the factory and does not require bootstrap mode.
 If bootstrap is required due to a corrupted application, this process is covered in the CAN Port section of this manual.